Management · December 15, 2021

 Meet employees' needs

-Also think about what else you can do to meet their needs.
+Think about what else you can do to meet your employee's needs.
 Can you offer unique job perks, flexible scheduling, special training or employee referral bonuses?
 Can you increase their compensation?
 While the cost of raising pay may seem high, it's still lower than the financial and time-related costs of consistent turnover.

 If you can't afford to increase pay, consider offering profit sharing, expanded health insurance, performance bonuses, gym memberships, expanded paid time off or a hybrid working environment.

-While pandemic hiring may be the new normal for small businesses recruiting new talent, adjusting strategically can open your business to greater resources and new streams of talent.
-By determining your actual post-pandemic needs and asking employees about their own needs, you can find a cost-effective way to attract and retain the talent necessary to keep your business thriving.
+While post-pandemic hiring may be the new normal for small businesses recruiting new talent, adjusting strategically can open your business to greater resources and new streams of talent.
+By determining your current business needs and asking employees about their own needs, you can find a cost-effective way to attract and retain the talent necessary to keep your business thriving.

 Insights